-- MA Computer Animation & visualisation, Bournemouth University, UK
+- MA with Distinction (Computer Animation & Visualisation), Bournemouth University, UK

-As computer animation started to gain credibility in the early 1990s, he decided to further his studies and completed his Master’s degree in Computer Animation & Visualisation at Bournemouth University (UK) in 1993.
-In 1996 he was invited to Singapore to co-establish a Diploma and Advanced Diploma in Computer Animation.
-He has since been actively involved in a wide range and variety of productions and educational incentives including Co-Chair of the Excellence in Education and Training Convention, External Moderation, Organising and Judging the National Software Competition, writing and producing the opening film for the Asia-Pacific Economic Cooperation Convention (2000) on Education.
+In 1996 he was invited to Singapore to co-establish a Diploma and Advanced Diploma in Computer Animation at Singapore Polytechnic.
+He has since been actively involved in a wide range of productions and educational incentives including Co-Chair of the Excellence in Education and Training Convention, external moderation, organising and judging the National Software Competition, as well as writing and producing the opening film for the Asia-Pacific Economic Cooperation Convention (2000) on education.

-Chris joined LASALLE College of the Arts in 2007 as Programme Leader for BA(Hons) Animation Art.
-In 2010, he designed and launched Diploma in Animation.
-In 2016, Chris was appointed the Head of the Puttnam School of Film & Animation – which incorporates Film, Broadcast Media and Animation Programmes.
+Chris joined LASALLE in 2007 as the Programme Leader for Animation – transforming and leading the programmes to their current success.
+In 2016, Chris was appointed the Head of the Puttnam School of Film & Animation which incorporates Film, Broadcast Media and Animation Programmes.

 Chris is currently enrolled on the PhD programme at the Hong Kong Polytechnic University, where his research is focused on the pedagogical development of imaginative thinking, which can help encourage students to think more imaginatively.

 - Engaging Creative Media Student’s Motivation: The Influence of Autonomy, Peer Relationships and Opportunities in Industry, in World Journal of Education, vol 8, no. 6 (October 2018).

 - Identifying an Educational Framework to Develop Imaginative Thinking for Animation Students, at the PhD Winter Seminar (March 2018).